Heisei flashback: Kazuko Fukuda, 'The Woman of Seven Faces'

 However, once investigators started closing in, Fukuda fled with the money (about 600,000 yen in cash) that she obtained from the victim’s residence.
 Meanwhile, her husband was arrested for abandoning a corpse.

 Fukuda initially found it difficult to find work as a hostess due to her relatively advanced age.
-However, she eventually landed a job at a “snack” club in Kanazawa City, Ishikawa Prefecture.
-Two days later, she underwent plastic surgery to change the appearance of her nose and eyes at a hospital in Tokyo.
+However, she eventually landed a job at a “snack” club in Kanazawa City, Ishikawa Prefecture — a distance of about 620 kilometers from Matsuyama.
+Two days later, she underwent plastic surgery to change the appearance of her nose and eyes at Jujin Hospital in Tokyo.
 She would go on to have several more, which led to her “Seven Faces” nickname in the media.

 She moved from place to place, always working to stay one step ahead of the police.
 While employed at the club in Kanazawa around September, 1985, she began living with a male customer who owned a long-running confectionery shop.